Getting started

 @env.task

-decorator.- Tasks are regular Python functions, and each runs in its own container.
+decorator.- Tasks are regular Python functions, but each runs in its own container.

-- When deployed to your Union/Flyte instance, each task will run in its own separate container.
+- When deployed to your Union/Flyte instance, each task execution will run in its own separate container.

 - Both tasks use the same